shuai-xu/flink/docs/dev/table/resource.md

 </div>
 </div>

-Now we can ge the flowing json:
+Now we can get the flowing json:

 {% highlight sql %}
 {